-Next is the question of improving the conclusions of Theorems \ref{thm:para_Rosendal} and \ref{thm:local_para_Rosendal}.
-The most natural extension would be to parametrize by a countable sequence of perfect sets, rather than just a single perfect set:
+Next is the question of improving the conclusion of Theorem \ref{thm:local_para_Rosendal}.
+The most natural extension would be to parametrize by a countable sequence of perfect sets, rather than just a single perfect set.